Early Learning Facilities Improvement Grants

 - Hiring a professional to conduct an overall facility assessment to help determine major health and safety concerns and develop a staged facility improvement plan

-- Hiring an architect or other qualified design professional to conduct a feasibility assessment of a proposed new site for centers needing to move to new spaces/locations to comply with regulations
+- Hiring an architect or other qualified design professional to conduct a feasibility assessment of a proposed new site for providers needing to move to new spaces/locations to comply with regulations

-- Hiring an architect or other qualified design professional to develop plans for making necessary improvements to the center to bring center into full licensing compliance and/or to improve health and safety and other features that will support movement through the BrightStars quality tiers
+- Hiring an architect or other qualified design professional to develop plans for making necessary improvements to the facility to bring program into full licensing compliance and/or to improve health and safety and other features that will support movement through the BrightStars quality tiers

 - Hiring a design professional to complete a comprehensive playground plan